chalupajs/chalupa/docs/README.md

 ## Appeared and Disappeared Events

-When services become available (or, the opposite, unavailable), Catamaran emits the following events across the available services:
+When services become available (or, the opposite, unavailable), Chalupa emits the following events across the available services:

   * `ServiceAppeared(name)`
     * Emitted when the `name` service becomes available on the network.